arthurfiorette/place/posts/the-cost-of-return-await.md

 }
 ```

-As you can see, the above function has a `await` before a `return` statement.
-And this is
+As you can see, the above function has an `await` before a `return` statement.
+And that's
-exactly where it gets tricky.
+exactly where it gets complicated.

-Before explaining the problem deeply, let's build a simple benchmark:
+Before explaining the problem in depth, let's build a simple benchmark:

 ## The benchmark